noelniles/convene/README.md

   -p               profile
 ```
 First make sure that the file called `convene` is executable and then just run
-it from the command line e.g. on Linux
+it from the command line e.g. on Linux...
 ### Barebones example
 `convene -n 3`
 ![Demo image](/demo/convene_demo_barebones.png?raw=true)